 Frequently Asked Questions

-Q1.
-How long should I wait between coats of polish?
+Q. How long should I wait between coats of polish?

 Ideally, wait 1–2 minutes between coats to let the solvents evaporate partially before layering.

-Q2.
-Are quick-dry top coats bad for your nails?
+Q. Are quick-dry top coats bad for your nails?

 Not at all!
 Most contain safe ingredients and even offer extra protection against chips.
 Just avoid excessive daily use to prevent dryness.

-Q3.
-Can I use hairspray to dry my nails?
+Q. Can I use hairspray to dry my nails?

 While some swear by it, it’s not recommended.
 Hairspray can dry out your nails and skin.
 Use dedicated nail-drying sprays instead.

-Q4.
-What’s better—quick-dry drops or sprays?
+Q. What’s better quick-dry drops or sprays?

 Drops usually penetrate deeper into the polish layers, while sprays are better for surface drying and shine.
 Use both for the best results.

-Q5.
-Do gel polishes dry faster?
+Q. Do gel polishes dry faster?

 Yes, but they require a UV or LED lamp to cure.
 Regular polish and gel formulas are different systems.